 Zeroing in on childhood obesity

-This is a post by Dr. Julie Boman, a pediatrician at Children’s Hospitals and Clinics of Minnesota.
+This is a post by Dr. Julie Boman, a pediatrician at Children’s Minnesota.
 It was originally posted on September 10, 2012.

 The frustration is that we know the causes and even the solutions, but the pathway to success is far from clear.
 We know that getting kids to exercise more, eat healthier and avoid too much screen time are part of the equation.
 However, when we add in the factors of underlying health disparities, food deserts, the need for family-based interventions or acceptance of healthier prenatal and early childhood practices, the answers quickly become far more complicated.